-Dance of Awareness is a dance group therapy, a new approach to working with movement, dance, and awareness.
-Is a group movement practice that aims to increase self-awareness and self-acceptance.
+Dance of Awareness is a dance group therapy, a new approach to working with movement, dance, and awareness, that aims to increase self-awareness and self-acceptance.
 Practicing regularly can be a resource for continuing well-being on physical, mental, emotional, and spiritual levels.

 In my experience as a practitioner, this type of workshop gives you a space for self-expression in a very nurturing and safe environment.
 D of A works with 6 cycles: Sensing, grounding, expressing, releasing, connecting, and completing following an energetic wave of charging and discharging over the course of a session.
 The D of A is similar in structure to the Five Rhythms wave developed by Roth (1999) but has been adapted to take account of psychodynamic theory and developmental psychology.
 The phases of the cycle follow themes of human development from pre-birth through to around five years.
 This is the time period associated with the growing sense of self which becomes embodied through early experience, and which sets the patterns for adulthood.
 This gives the mover the opportunity to re-experience the formative years of early development, explore old imprints, and discover new patterns of moving and relating.

 Dance of Awareness will offer a permissive space where the dancer-mover can express and explore.
 With the appropriate music guiding you through the cycles and some directions from the facilitator, you will be able to feel the inner movement impulses that are ready to emerge, like a simple expression of lifting your arms for reaching, pushing, falling to the ground and curl will be so refreshing for your system.
 The body is ready to express all these movements, but due to the demanding mechanical like movement the day to day living makes us perform the outcome is that we start to feel the stiffness of the spirit.
 D of A will help the participant to move, shake, and dance out all the mechanical movements held in the body.